Iveta Lukošiūtė

 Iveta Lukošiūtė (born 29 June 1980) is a Lithuanian dancer and choreographer.
+2 time World Professional Ten Dance Champion.
+5 time US National Professional Ten Dance Champion.
+4 time US National Classical Showdance Champion.
 She is best known for appearing as a professional dancer on Strictly Come Dancing between 2012 and 2014.

 Early and personal life

 Lukošiūtė was born in Klaipėda, Lithuania on 29 June 1980.
 Lukošiūtė began learning ballroom dance at the age of 6 when she was accepted as a student at the Žuvėdra Ballroom Dance School.
 She danced for pop groups, concerts and festivals throughout Lithuania, and appeared in several music videos.

 Lukošiūtė married Jenya Raytses in August 2017 and they have two children together.

 Dancing career

 Lukošiūtė moved to Woodside, New York in 2003, where she went on to gain numerous dance titles including World Professional Ten Dance Champion, five time U.S. National & North American Professional Ten Dance Champion, four time U.S. National Classical Showdance Champion and two times World Classical Showdance Finalist.

 In 2011, Lukošiūtė appeared on the eighth season of So You Think You Can Dance.
-She reached the top 20, however was eliminated on in the first week of competition.
+She reached the top 20, however was the second female contestant to be eliminated.